freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Exiting Vi, Vim, Nvim, Gvim
 1. Press escape to get you into "normal" mode
-2. Type `:q`, press enter.
-If you receive an error try `:q!`
+2. `:q` will soft quit vim
+3. `:q!` will force quit vim
+4. `:qa` this will close all files open
+5. `:qa!` closes all files while abandoning changes
+6. `:q` saves and closes current file

-3. Type `:wq` to save and quit, press enter.
-If you receive an error try `:wq!` (NOTE: The command `:q!` will force Vim to exit without saving.
+(NOTE: The command `:q!` will force Vim to exit without saving.
 Make sure you save first by typing the command `:w` if you do not want to lose any changes you've made.)

 **OR**

 - Type ZZ (save and quit)
-- Type `:wq` (save and quit but using with the commonly used "w" and "q" commands)
+- Type `:wq`/`:x` (save and quit but using with the commonly used "w" and "q" commands)

 ## Setting line numbers
 1. Press escape to get you into "normal" mode